Skip to content

 Memory Service

 Configure the memory service in code.
-Three backends are supported: in-memory, Redis, MySQL, and PostgreSQL.
+Five backends are supported: in-memory, Redis, MySQL, PostgreSQL, and pgvector.

 Configuration Example